ariga/atlas/doc/md/cloud/getting-started.md

 ![Successful Run](https://atlasgo.io/uploads/images/successful-ci.png)

-The CI ran successfully and no errors or issues were found in your SQL statements or Atlas sum file.
+CI ran successfully and no errors or issues were found in your SQL statements or Atlas sum file.

 </TabItem>